ckushnir/CKushnir_Website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Film & Television Production
-- Computational Linguistics
+- Cooking & Baking
-- Information Retrieval
+- Writing & Reporting

 # Education to show in About widget
 education: